 Unless you’re downloading some hefty files or running many intensive applications at once, you probably have a lot of unused bandwidth at any given time…and this isn’t even considering the hours you spend asleep or out of the house.

 So, a handful of companies have made it possible to sell your unused bandwidth to them (since you have a lot of it) in exchange for cash or cryptocurrency.
+These companies then rent out your bandwidth and allow other users or companies to use it (through your IP address).

 Usually, these companies operate as or sell their services to VPNs, which allow users to access the internet through a different IP address/country than where they reside.